Dinefwr, like Castell

 internal wall of the tower which had a passageway all the round at this

 level.
-A similar design is seen in the Snowdon tower at
+A similar design is seen in the Snowdon Tower at

-Despite unsourced claims to the country this was likely the
+the keep was likely the

 attacked in 1214.